-Off-site groundwater samples in private wells did not detect any site-related compounds.
+Off-site groundwater samples collected from private wells did not detect any site-related compounds.

 Because wastes were left on site at the Spickler Landfill, EPA conducts a review of the site cleanup actions every five years ("five-year review" (FYR)) to ensure that the remedial action is protective.
-EPA will conduct the next FYR at the Spickler Landfill in 2015.
+EPA will complete the next FYR at the Spickler Landfill in May 2015.

 The most recent FYR reports were completed in 2005 and 2010.
 In the reports, EPA determined that the remedy at the Spickler Landfill site was functioning as planned and would continue to be protective of human health and the environment once recommended follow-up actions were taken.
 One of the recommendations was to continue groundwater monitoring and to evaluate the effectiveness of land-use restrictions.
 EPA's review of the land-use restrictions indicated that agreements related to two easements present on the property, one that was for a mineral lease and a second that related to a right-of-way for an oil pipeline located between the two main landfill areas, needed to be put into place.
 EPA negotiated agreements with the owner of the mineral lease as well as with the pipeline company to ensure that the requirements in the deed restrictions will be adhered to.